StefanieSenger/Talks/README.md

 # Talks

-Talks I have been giving:
+Talks and workshops I have been giving:

-- Talk "How to start contributing to Open Source" at PyLadies Paris 2024.
 - Tutorial "Intro to scikit-learn" at EuroSciPy 2023.
+- Talk "Starting with Open Source" at PyLadies Paris 2024.
+- Talk "Scikit learn's Metadata Routing API" at PyData Paris 2024.